Nima-Fr/TryHackMe/HA_Joker_CTF/README.md

 ## Privilege Escalation

 Now we need to gain root access.
-Since we are in lxd group, we can use this to get access to root files.
+Since we are in lxd group, we can try to get access to root files.
 Let's list the images installed on the machine:

 ~~~
 $ lxc image list